JohnBailey2024/Bug-Simulation/README.md

 # Predator-Prey Simulation Game (Ants vs Doodlebugs)

-This is a simple simulation game implemented in C++ where the prey are represented by ants ('o') and the predators by doodlebugs ('X').
+This is a simple simulation game implemented in C++ where the prey are represented by ants ('O') and the predators by doodlebugs ('X').
 The critters live in a 20x20 grid of cells where only one critter may occupy a cell at a time, and they are not allowed to move off the edges of the world.
 Time is simulated in discrete time steps, and each critter performs actions during each time step.

 ## Critters' Actions
 ### Ants: